-Now back in Blender, append the armature file auto_rig_[version].blend in your character scene:
+If you use previous versions such as 2.78, append the armature file auto_rig_[version].blend in your character scene:

 Uncheck the Active Layer box in the bottom left area.

-At the end of the process the references bones should be properly positionned on the character.
+At the end of the process the references bones should be properly positionned on the model.
 Note that this may require additional manual tweaking to get a more accurate placement.

-Now it's time to configure and define the character skeleton.
+Now it's time to configure and define the skeleton.
 Click on the Rig tab in the Auto-Rig Pro panel.

 Adjust the bones positions so that they fit the character proportions.